Aeropuerto metro station

-Aeropuerto station is a Panama Metro station located at Tocumen International Airport.
-The station is the eastern terminus of El Ramal Line 2 (English: Line 2 Branch).
-It was opened on 16 March 2023 as part of a two-station extension of Line 2 from Corredor Sur.
-The El Ramal trains terminate at Corredor Sur, there is no through traffic to Line 2.
+Aeropuerto station is a Panama Metro station serving Tocumen International Airport.
+It is the eastern terminus of El Ramal Line 2 (lit.
+'Line 2 Branch') and opened on 16 March 2023 as part of a two-station extension of Line 2 from Corredor Sur.
+El Ramal Line 2 operates as a shuttle service, with trains terminating at Corredor Sur and no through service to the main Line 2 route.